 Sign up for CNN’s Wonder Theory science newsletter.
 Explore the universe with news on fascinating discoveries, scientific advancements and more.

-NASA has lost contact with one of its satellites after it broke free of the Earth’s orbit on the way to the moon.
+NASA has reestablished contact with one of its satellites that stopped communicating on its way to the moon.

-The tiny CubeSat stopped communication with the Deep Space Network on Tuesday.
+Engineers were able to contact the tiny CubeSat on Wednesday after it ceased communication with the Deep Space Network on Tuesday.
 The DSN is NASA’s radio antenna network that supports interplanetary spacecraft missions as well as some orbiting Earth.

 The connection difficulties forced the mission team to delay the satellite’s first trajectory correction maneuver originally scheduled for July 5, NASA said.
 These are a series of planned corrections to increase the accuracy of the orbit transfer to the moon.